-- submitting written notice of revocation to our company, Attention: William R. Broaddrick, Chief Financial Officer, 6555 Lewis Ave., Suite 200, Tulsa, OK, 74136, no later than December 15, 2014; - · submitting another proxy with new voting instructions by mail; or - ·attending the Annual Meeting and voting your shares in person.
+- ·submitting written notice of revocation to the Company, Attention: William R. Broaddrick, Chief Financial Officer, 6555 Lewis Ave., Suite 200, Tulsa, OK, 74136, no later than June 4, 2015; - ·submitting another proxy with new voting instructions by mail; or - ·attending the Annual Meeting and voting your shares in person.